BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 general contracting and design related expert designations, the Spring Grove, Minnesota Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-Employing in house resources which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings a wealth of experience and local capabilities to Spring Grove and the surrounding areas.
+Through over 4500 construction related expert witness designations, the Spring Grove, Minnesota Construction Expert Directory offers a wide range of trial support and construction consulting services to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Spring Grove and the surrounding areas.

 Construction Expert Witness News & Info